 I dry-fired the MVP a few times to get the initial feel of the trigger and was immediately impressed.
 The trigger is on par with some of the better match-quality rifles I've shot, most costing thousands more than the MVP and requiring delicate gunsmithing work.
 Well done, Mossberg.

-I began my range day with the MVP as it came in the box.
+I began my range time with the MVP as it came in the box.
 No added optics and no aftermarket magazines.
 I lubricated the bolt, loaded it up, posted a target, and went to work.

 For testing purposes I chose a few different rounds of ammunition, some practice grade and some match grade or duty quality and what I had on hand at the time.
 The practice rounds were Winchester 55-grain .223 and Federal XM193 5.56mm NATO.
 The duty rounds were Hornady 55-grain TAP ballistic tip, Federal Tactical Response Urban or "TRU" 55-grain boat-tail hollow point, and Black Hills Sierra Matchking 69-grain boat-tail hollow point.